-Make an Advance Care Directive
+Make a Health Care Directive

-- Make sure that the people you have named as your "Proxy" know that you have done this.
-Make sure that they know where to find your Advance Health Care Directives. - Post your Advance Health Care Directives in a place that is easy to find them, like on your fridge at home.
-Paramedics will sometimes check the fridge to see if they are posted there. - For more information, see the section on "Legal Matters."
+- Make sure that the people you have named in your Health Care Directive have agreed to take on this role and know where to find your Health Care Directives. - Post your Health Care Directives in a place that is easy to find them, like on your fridge at home.
+Paramedics will sometimes check the fridge to see if they are posted there. - For more information, see the chapter on "Legal Matters."